AIM

 1. RAO-Backed Recommendations

-• Ranked list of modernization options
+• Ranked list of modernization options with clear tradeoffs

-• Constraint references (e.g., "Addresses C-1, C-3, C-5")
+• Dimension scores and constraint references (e.g., “Addresses C-1, C-3, C-5”)

-2. Modernization Brief (Markdown → PDF/Word)
+2. Modernization Brief (PDF)

 • Priority recommendations table